 The topography within the project area ranges from flat low lying land to steep crossings of multiple ranges and mountains, including part of the Pelican Range (70 km west of Mount Fox) and the Great Dividing Range (100 km west of Mount Fox) (Chapter 4 Land).
 The Great Dividing Range is identified as a landslide prone region (Geoscience Australia, 2018).
-Two landslides have been recorded at the Kangaroo Hills Homestead, approximately 6.5km south of the Project area, in 1911 and 1935 (Geoscience Australia, 2018).
+Two landslides have been recorded at the Kangaroo Hills Homestead, approximately 6.5km south of the Project area, in 1911 and 1935 (Geoscience Australia, 2018) as discussed in Chapter 4 Land.